Vauxhall Grandland Review 2026: Prices, specs & verdict

 There’s a good amount of oddment storage in the Grandland’s cabin.
 The door bins are usefully large, and although the glovebox is rather pokey you’ll find a deep refrigerated cubby below the centre armrest – perfect for keeping snacks and drinks cool.

 Elsewhere, there’s adjustable cupholders in the centre console, a chunky storage space underneath the console itself and a further area under a cover below the dash.
-This serves as the wireless phone charging cubby which, where fitted, has a semi-transparent window (Vauxhall calls this the Pixel Box) allowing you to see that the phone is charging and hopefully avoid forgetting it when parked.
+This serves as the wireless phone charging cubby which, where fitted, has a semi-transparent window (Vauxhall calls this the Pixel Box) allowing you to see that the phone is charging and not be distracted by it when driving.

 Moving to the rear, you’ll find decent-sized door bins, centre armrest cupholders and large pockets in the front seatbacks.
 Vauxhall has also taken a leaf out of VW’s book with smaller pockets higher up the seatbacks for phones.